Pierre-Louis789/fafo/README.md

   - ARIA labels and roles are applied to modals, navigation, and live regions to support screen readers.
   Combined, these features make FAFO frustration‑free and inclusive for all players.

 ---

-## 🎨 User Experience (UX)
+## 🎨 User Experience

-F*FO is designed to feel less like a static puzzle and more like stepping into an arcade.
+FAFO is designed to feel less like a static puzzle and more like stepping into an arcade.
-Every interaction — from typing a letter to buying a clue — is crafted to be responsive, intuitive, and rewarding.
+Every interaction, from typing a letter to buying a clue, is crafted to be responsive, intuitive, and rewarding.

 ### Immersive Atmosphere
 - **Cinematic feedback**: Tiles flip, shake, and glow to show accuracy, creating a sense of interaction with each guess.